PapenfussLab/CNspector/README.md

 ### Convert scripts

 Refer to the basic instructions provided in the documentation/CNVTools_README to help run other cnv tools (not limited to this but can be run directly by following the actual tool documentation).
-Conversion script steps are list here again which converts the different tool outputs to browser accepted input file.
+Conversion scripts are to convert the different tool outputs to browser acceptable input files.

 1. Cnvkit

-		a.
-The cnvkit_output folder needs to be placed inside the cnvkit folder.
+		a.	"cnvkit_output" folder needs to be placed inside the cnvkit folder.
 		b.
 Run the following commands to generate the “index.tsv” file for browser cd cnvkit
 			Rscript scripts/import.R

 2. Canvas

-		a.
-The “canvas_output” folder needs to be location inside canvas folder.
+		a.	“canvas_output” folder needs to be location inside canvas folder.
 		b.
 Run the following commands to generate the CNSpector/index.tsv file for browser cd canvas
 			Rscript scripts/import.R

 3. CopyWriter

-		a.	copywriter_output folder needs to be places inside the copywriter folder.
+		a.	"copywriter_output" folder needs to be places inside the copywriter folder.
 		b.
 Run the following commands to generate CNSpector/index.tsv file for browser. cd copywriter
 			Rscript scripts/import.R

-4. Multiple tool combination
+4. Multiple tools combination
 	If successful running all the 3 tools, then best resolution from each tool is put together to view in the browser as follows –

 		scripts/make_combination_index.sh